bassopenguin/rexpoloration/README.md

     - Computed by averaging original cost basis with new shares purchased at current price
 - Axis labels show period and median price for box plot
 - Print Median High and Low prices for Short and Long periods

+### Horizontal Line Coloring Rules
+- If origshares > 0
+  - Draw originalcb BLACK
+  - If current > 0
+    - If current > originalcb
+      - Draw current GREEN
+    - Else If current < originalcb
+      - Draw current RED
+    - Else
+      - DO NOT draw current (would be over top originalcb)
+    - If currshares > 0
+      - Draw costbasis BLUE
+    - Else
+      - DO NOT draw costbasis
+- Else
+  - If current > 0
+    - Draw current GREEN